ydixon/yolo_v3/README.md

 **I used this notebook as sanity test for yolo_train.ipynb while I was experimenting with the loss function**
 ## TODO
 **2018/8/30: Uploaded data/annotations for custom_data_train.ipynb.
-All notebooks should be working now**
+All notebooks should be working now** **2018/9/11: Adapt data augmentations**

   1. mAP (mean average precision)
-  2. Data augmentation (blur, random flip)
+  2. Data augmentation (random crop, rotate)
   3. Implement backhook for YoloNet branching
-  4. Color palette for bounding boxes
-  5. Imaging saving
-  6. Feed Video to detector
+  5. Feed Video to detector
-  7. Fix possible CUDA memory leaks
+  6. Fix possible CUDA memory leaks
-  8. Fix class and variable names
+  7. Fix class and variable names

 ## References